You can check the validity of any vehicle, driver or dispatch operator licence by visiting the Authority’s public on-line register.

 No. At a taxi rank the passenger may choose to travel in a taxi other than the one at the head of the queue.

 YES.
 SPSVs (small public service vehicles) must carry guide dogs and mobility aids at no extra charge for customers who need them.

 The Authority maintains a register of all wheelchair-accessible taxis and hackneys.
 If you have difficulty obtaining an accessible service, the Authority may be able to provide you with contact details for an operator in your locality.
 Call the Authority’s Information Line on 0761 064000

 If you feel you have received exceptionally good service and would like to commend the driver or SPSV operator, please call our Information Line on 0761 064000 with the details of the operator.
 (These details are shown on your receipt.)

-Complaint forms are available by calling our Information Line on 0761 064000, or you can download the form here – Complaints Form NTA Sep 2011.
+A complaint form is available on this website here.
+Alternatively, complaint forms are available by calling our Information Line on 0761 064000.
 The complaint form must be completed, providing all relevant details regarding the incident.
 Send the completed form to us at the address shown on the form and enclose a copy of any receipt obtained for the journey in question – this will enable us to identify the operator who is the subject of the complaint.

 If the matter to which your complaint relates is of a criminal nature, you should contact An Garda Síochána.
 In an emergency ring 112 or 999.